 1943 An interesting wartime artifact, Winged Victory, opens a 212-performance run at the 44th Street Theatre.
 Moss Hart writes the script and Sgt.
-David Rose writes the music for this military-themed play with music, the only Broadway show ever produced by The U.S. Army Air Forces.
+David Rose writes the music for the military-themed play with music, the only Broadway show ever produced by The U.S. Army Air Forces.

 1946 Lillian Hellman has another show on Broadway on this day in theatre history.
-This time, she directs her play, Another Part of the Forest, which opens tonight at the Fulton Theatre.
+This time, she directs her play, Another Part of the Forest, which opens at the Fulton Theatre.
 It revisits some of the characters from The Little Foxes earlier in their lives.
 The cast includes Patricia Neal, Mildred Dunnock, and Leo Genn in the 23-week run.

 1983 Opening night for Marilyn: An American Fable, a rock opera about the life of movie star Marilyn Monroe.
 Despite a team of ten songwriters working on the score, the show manages just 17 performances at the Minskoff Theatre.
-Alyson Reed played Norma Jean/Marilyn.
+Alyson Reed plays Norma Jean/Marilyn.

-1990 James Clavell's best-selling novel "Shogun" becomes an unsuccessful musical, debuting tonight at the Marquis Theatre.
+1990 James Clavell's best-selling novel Shogun becomes an unsuccessful musical, debuting at the Marquis Theatre.
 Paul Chihara and John Driver's Shogun, the Musical, with elaborate costumes and sets, stars Philip Casnoff.
 "Pillowing" is the only song in a Broadway musical this season in praise of sexual toys: "It never tires of women like a lazy, jaded man."

-2008 The Lincoln Center Theater production of Horton Foote’s Dividing the Estate, starring Elizabeth Ashley, Hallie Foote, Penny Fuller and Gerald McRaney, opens on Broadway at the Booth Theatre.
+2008 The Lincoln Center Theater production of Horton Foote’s Dividing the Estate, starring Elizabeth Ashley, Hallie Foote, Penny Fuller, and Gerald McRaney, opens on Broadway at the Booth Theatre.
 Michael Wilson directs the comedy-drama about the battling Gordon clan of Harrison, Texas, who must decide whether to sell the family mansion to developers.

 2011 Seminar, Theresa Rebeck's play about the creative and personal tensions of four young novelists who are taking a private writing class with a potentially damaging teacher, opens on Broadway at the Golden Theatre.
-The production stars Alan Rickman as the acid-tongued teacher, with Lily Rabe, Jerry O'Connell, Hamish Linklater and Hettienne Park as his students.
+The production stars Alan Rickman as the acid-tongued teacher, with Lily Rabe, Jerry O'Connell, Hamish Linklater, and Hettienne Park as his students.